 Acer palmatum ‘Shirazz’ Shirazz Japanase Maple.
 An exciting newly introduced variety growing to about 10′-15′ with an upright habit.
 Red leaves are variegated along the edges with shades of pink.
 Colors will persist longer through the season if planted with afternoon shade.
 Orange and red fall color.

 Acer palmatum ‘Shishigashira’ Shishigashira Japanese Maple .
 This is the famous “Lion’s Head” Maple.
 Very distinctive upright branching habit with green stems.
 Crinkly green leaves turn yellow and gold in autumn.
 One of the most famous of the Japanese Maples as this has been cultivated in Japan for many years.
 Shishigashira is a wonderful tree for all seasons — Unusual and interesting foliage with a texture like crepe paper, beautiful autumn color, fabulous branching structures that provide striking winter silhouettes.
 The Lion’s Head Japanese Maple will eventually grow to about 15′ in height with a width of about 10′.
 This maple holds its green leaves well into fall before showing fall color.
 Truly a garden aristocrat!

 Acer palmatum ‘Shojo hime’ Shojo hime Japanese Maple.
 A newer cultivar growing to about 6′.
 Dwarf compact grower with deeply divided red leaves becoming greener during the summer months.
 Translated name is ‘dwarf red leaf.’
 Good bonsai subject.
-Best with some protection from from hot afternoon sun.
+Shojo hime will grow best with some protection from from hot afternoon sun.

 Acer palmatum ‘Tennyo no hoshi’ Tennyo no hoshi Japanese Maple.
 A small twiggy tree to about 15′ with irregular whitish variegations on the margins of green leaves.
 Translated name is ‘angel’s star.’
 Fall colors of pink and red.
 Best with afternoon shade.